danielsagi/kube-dnsspoof/README.md

 [+] Taking over DNS requests from kube-dns. press Ctrl+C to stop
 ```

+#### timeouts
+When proxying alot of requests, the code can hang. to control this, you can pass a timeout via `--forward-timeout`

 The steps of the exploit:
 * Deciding whether it can run
 * Discovering relevant mac/ip addresses